galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 > - **Count.groups** {% icon tool %} with the following parameters
 >   - {% icon param-file %} *"shared"*: the `shared` file from **Make.shared** {% icon tool %}
 >
 > Take a look at the output.
-We see that our smallest sample had 2389 sequences in it.
-That is a reasonable
-> number.
-Despite what some say, subsampling and rarefying your data is an important thing to do.
+The smallest sample had 2389 sequences in it. "[That is a reasonable  number.
+Despite what some say, subsampling and rarefying your data is an important thing to do.](https://www.mothur.org/wiki/MiSeq_SOP#Analysis)"
 >
 > We'll generate a subsampled file for our analyses with the `Sub.sample` command:
 >